Turning the perfect nanny family match into a proper job

 Having the right discussions and asking the right questions during the pre-start days and the initial trial or probationary period is vital.
 It’s then really important to document the duties, expectations, and conditions in a work agreement or employment contract.
 Having things written down makes sure that everyone understands what is expected, and gives you something to refer to if a question or issue comes up down the track.

-Step 3 – Setting up and processing that paperwork
+Step 3 – Setting up and processing that paperwork for your perfect nanny arrangement

 When you are working as an employee for a family it is just like working as a cashier in a supermarket, in terms of employment paperwork.
 The trouble is that sometimes families don’t have the knowledge or staff to manage the obligations.
 Accountants and employment lawyers can often advise parents on how to fulfil their employment responsibilities.
 Or, nanny payroll companies can assist with the setup process and/or the ongoing processing of the payroll and obligations that come with that.